 Bridging the Internal Cultural Divide

 For some academics, there is a big divide in China between those who can access culture and for those – mostly in rural locations – where the internet is the only way big institutions, like museums and art galleries, can be experienced.
 For now, projects like the ‘100,000 Kids Touring the World’s Top Ten Museums’ could provide something of an answer to this rural-urban social divide.
 Pan Lisheng, a former television journalist who headed up the virtual museums tour for Aha School, certainly thinks so.
 “The key problem is what to get from the internet,” she said, “not access to it in the first place.”
-As such, more virtual tours of foreign institutions, both large and small, is likely to be a big part of the way Chinese people gain access to western culture for years to come.
+As such, more museum tours are likely to be a big part of the way Chinese people gain access to western culture for years to come.

 About the author – Manuel Charr